alisharify7/Flask-Seo/README.md

 ### app.set_seo_connection('connector_type',  connector)
 the set_seo_connection() has to connector redis, default

-in `default` mode all urls are stored in app.config variabe
+in `default` mode all urls are stored in app.config varable

 in `redis` mode all urls are stored in redis database